 There are different layout formats for different countries.
 In Ireland, the press release has a similar layout to the US, as well as some parts of Europe.
 But the UK layout is different.
 So make sure your template is the correct one for the country you are circulating your press release in.
 Use 1.5 line spacing.

-Here’s a UK press release template from Oxfam, In Ireland (and USA) we tend to start the first paragraph with:
+Here’s a UK press release example from Oxfam.
+In Ireland (and USA) we start the first paragraph with:

 Here’s a template describing the USA release format.